-After three years of preparation, the Lorain County General Heath District (LCGHD) announced in August 2016 that it is nationally accredited by the Public Health Accreditation Board (PHAB).
-In order to become accredited, the LCGHD followed a rigorous process that included document submission and peer review in order to prove that we provide the three core functions and ten essential services of public health.
+After three years of preparation, Lorain County Public Health announced in August 2016 that it was nationally accredited by the Public Health Accreditation Board (PHAB).
+In order to become accredited, LCPH followed a rigorous process that included document submission and peer review to prove that we provided the three core functions and ten essential services of public health.

 The goal of the public health accreditation is to improve and protect the health of the public by advancing the quality and performance of public health departments.